 - Should follow proper lane discipline, should not jump signals, and drive on the footpaths, etc.

-Four Wheeler Traffic Rules
+Four Wheeler Traffic Rules in Delhi

 - The driver and the front-seat passenger should wear seat belts.